flippant/parse/README.md

 * ws | ja | spell (reports averages for total category, and each individual spell; also reports hit rate % for total ws/ja)
 * ws_miss | ja_miss (reports counts for individual spell)

 If [ability name] is provided when reporting WS, JA, or spell, it will only report that particular ability.
-This is case sensitive.
+It must be an exact match to the database, and is thus case sensitive.
 Replace all spaces with an underscore and omit all apostrophes and other special characters.
 For example:
 * `//parse report ws Rudras_Storm`
 * `//parse report spell Death l2`